hamidomar000m/NutritionCalcC2/README.md

-Ernährungstracker must be finished till fourth of Novembre.
+Ernährungstracker must be finished until fourth of Novembre.